-Ambrose Redmon said that.
+Ambrose Redmon wrote that.

 About a brilliant scientist on a very cold, remote planet (maybe I was thinking about Pluto, which was still a planet back then.) who discovers a way to travel faster than the speed of light.
 He’s name was Fertz, an obvious analogy to Hertz.
 Then something was going on with good robots and bad robots.
 That I remember.
 And I even gave my story a title.
 “The Future.”